vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ## Overview
 System for Cross-domain Identity Management ([SCIM](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management)) focuses on syncing user accounts and permissions between systems but has an extension system that allows syncing any type of record.
-There are several well known endpoint paths for discovering what the server supports and resource schema definitions.

 This guide provides the information of